uberto/kss/README.md

 Any feedback is welcome.

-**TODO**

-Putting all the solutions in a separate branch

-Coroutines tests

-Functional programming tests
+# Solutions:

+You can see mine solution in the branch solutions